umulmrum/symfony-cert/README.md

 - The list of built-in commands can be viewed by calling `bin/console` without parameters.
 - The probably most often used built-in command is `cache:clear`.
 - By default, the `dev` environment is used.
-Specify e.g. the prod environment with `--env=prod`.
+Specify e.g. the prod environment with `--env=prod` or set the environment variable SYMFONY_ENV to the desired value.

 Custom commands
 ---------------